FidoID – The Trusted Pet Microchip Registry

 The microchip is a tiny computer chip which has an identification number programmed into it and is encapsulated within a biocompatible material.

-The whole device is small enough to fit inside a hypodermic needle and can be simply injected under the skin of our pets, where it will stay for the life of the animal.
-This provides a permanent identification that cannot be lost, altered or intentionally removed – a safe, simple and inexpensive way to protect your pet against loss or theft.
+The whole device is small enough to fit inside a hypodermic needle and can be simply injected under the skin of our pets, where it should stay for the life of the animal.
+This provides a permanent identification is a safe, simple and inexpensive way to protect your pet against loss or theft.
+While a microchip could be intentionally removed, it would require a veterinarian to remove it in a complicated surgical operation.

 How does a Microchip work?